An Interview With Team WAG Member Birna Blöndal Sveinsdóttir

 A: It has made all the difference.
 My energy levels are up the roof and I sleep better, recover faster and some days I feel like I could go on forever.

 Q: What has been the biggest change you've made in your lifestyle since joining?

 A: I am much more relaxed with my nutrition now.
 I rarely consider some foods a "cheat."
-If I want something I try to make it fit my macros without punishing myself by feeling guilty afterwards.
-So for me that is a huge change.
+If I want something I try to make it fit my macros without punishing myself by feeling guilty afterward.
+So for me, that is a huge change.

 Q: What advice do you have for other people considering hiring a nutrition coach?